-Lembeh Strait Diving Sites
+Lembeh Diving Sites

 Crazy Critter Heaven

-Mention Lembeh to anyone who has been and their eyes go all misty.
+Mention the Lembeh Strait to anyone who has been and their eyes go all misty.
 Diving here, whether from a dive resort or a liveaboard, is like nowhere else on earth.
 An hour from Manado airport lies the strait of water that separates the mainland from Lembeh Island.

 It is difficult to accurately convey just how many weird and wonderful creatures that a dive at Hairball can reveal, both by day and by night.
 How many sites can promise so many seahorses and frogfish that by the end of the dive you are thinking "Yeah, yeah - another one"?
 It doesn't end there.
 This site's usual line-up includes some the oddest and most fascinating creatures of the sea.
-Even the most water-weary divers emerge at the surface here to excited chatter about what they have just witnessed.
+Even the most water-weary scuba divers emerge at the surface here to excited chatter about what they have just witnessed.

-An excellent day dive, Jahir is one of the most spectacular night dives in the strait.
+An excellent day dive too, Jahir is one of the most spectacular night dives in the strait.
 The black sandy floor is host to a succession of crazy critters.
 Tiny frogfish, hairy frogfish, mimic octopus and long-horn cowfish are among the sights you can see here.
 Also look out for the submerged facial features of the fascinating stargazer scowling up at you from the sea-bed.

-There are also wrecks and more traditional reefs to explore which only adds to Lembeh's claim to be a unique and special diving destination.
+There are also wrecks and more traditional reefs to explore which only adds to Lembeh's claim to be a unique and special scuba diving destination.

 • View map of Sulawesi